Popular Kitchen Countertop Materials

 Cons

-3. Granite
+3. Granite Countertops

-It’s no secret that granite kitchen countertops offer a rich beauty that will improve the look and style of your entire kitchen.
+It’s no secret that granite countertops in the kitchen offer a rich beauty that will improve the look and style of your entire kitchen.
 They will bring your kitchen space to a new level of elegance, and come available in many exotic options.
 Every piece of granite is unique, which will set your kitchen apart.
 Although costly and labor-intensive, granite is a look that many homeowners believe is well worth that extra money and effort.
 Beyond that, they are durable with a long life span, as well as resistant to heat, stain and moisture.
 If properly cared for, they will last for years and years.

 Pros